wang-bin/mdk-sdk/README.md

 ### CocoaPods

-> macOS only for now
+> For macOS and iOS

 ` pod 'mdk'`